Component-Odyssey/writing-an-advanced-web-component-slots-exercises/exercise-2/README.md

 ## Steps

-1. Create the correct markup for `odyssey-template`
+1. Create the correct markup for `odyssey-frame`
-2. Wrap an instance of `odyssey-template` around your `album-art` component
+2. Wrap an instance of `odyssey-frame` around your `album-art` component